Get all the latest data for Punta Del Este

 What property types will appreciate the most in Punta Del Este in 2026?

-As of early 2026, one to two bedroom apartments in modern buildings are expected to appreciate the most in Punta Del Este, thanks to their strong liquidity and investor appeal.
+As of 2026, apartments are expected to appreciate the most in Punta Del Este, especially modern one and two bedroom units in well-managed buildings.

 Make a profitable investment in Punta Del Este